shivdutt28/Task2-/README.md

 Successfully analyzed phishing email samples to identify spoofed senders, malicious URLs, suspicious attachments, and social engineering indicators using online tools and manual inspection.

 Let me know if you'd like a full markdown template for your GitHub project!

+This email attempts to trick the user into clicking a malicious login link by mimicking PayPal's brand and using scare tactics.
+If a user clicks and logs in, attackers can steal their credentials and access their real PayPal account.